Greenstand/Greenstand-Overview/TEAM.md

 - Renewal / expiration date: 31 Dec 2022

 ### Customizable Web Map Platform
+  Customizable web map is a playground and feature for our organization paterner to custom their dedicated web map app with their own brand, color and syste.
 - Team Lead: @RubenSmn
 - Renewal / expiration date: 27 Oct 2022